Lancaster will be part of the high speed rail network

 - Map Link:

-The Lancashire Enterprise Partnership (LEP) sees Preston as the engine for its ambitious plans to establish an ‘arc of prosperity’, running from Lancaster (which HS2 trains will also serve), down the west coast through Blackpool, and east through Preston to Blackburn and Burnley.
+The Lancashire Enterprise Partnership (LEP) sees Preston as the engine for its ambitious plans to establish an ‘arc of prosperity’, running from Lancaster, down the west coast through Blackpool, and east through Preston to Blackburn and Burnley.